German court may delay Europe's new bailout fund

 The agreement states that the tax needs the participation of at least nine member states, would be based on a model proposed by the European Commission and should in particular target stocks, bonds, currencies, derivatives and investments.

-(Additional reporting by Michelle Martin and Holger Hansen; Writing by Stephen Brown and Gareth Jones; Editing by Jeremy Gaunt)
+(Additional reporting by Michelle Martin and Holger Hansen; Writing by Stephen Brown; Editing by Jeremy Gaunt)